Skip to main content

 Earlier this year, Google announced that they would be drawing down support for Universal Analytics, forcing all UA users to migrate to GA4 (or another analytics provider).
 There are two very different ways to look at a MarTech migration of this scope:

 • Pessimistic: Oh no. This is terrible.
-What if my data ecosystem is completely borked after the migration?
+How do I know I won’t mess data collection up when we migrate?
 How can I be sure I’m not undoing years of effort?

 • Optimistic: This is a great opportunity to clean up our implementation and start fresh. 🙂